Epidemiology, M.P.H.

 Careers

-Master of Public Health students who chose toÌýconcentrate in epidemiology at SLU have gone on to careers in public health departments, the CDC, in hospitals and health systems doing infectious disease control and outcomes research, consulting companies and more.
+Master of Public Health students who concentrate in epidemiology at SLU have established careers in public health departments, the U.S. Centers for Disease Control and Prevention, in hospitals and health systems doing infectious disease control and outcomes research, consulting companies and more.

 SLU’s public health graduates are employed at federal, state and local health agencies; consulting firms; consumer advocacy organizations; community-based organizations and health care centers; hospitals; research centers; and universities.